Navarasa (TV series): Edhiri ( – Compassion)

 Meanwhile, a mysterious man (Prakash Raj) at Dheena's grandmother's house repeatedly tries to speak to him, much to Dheena's annoyance.
 Later, in October 2020, Dheena admits that he sought refuge after killing the man he holds responsible for his elder brother's suicide.
 He met Sivaraman to check if the latter had any "remorse, regret or compassion", but became enraged at Sivaraman insulting Dheena's dead brother.
 The mysterious man (now revealed as a reincarnation of Sivaraman) declares himself to be the manifestation of all the hatred that Dheena has nurtured against those who hurt him since his youth.
 He asks if Dheena has forgiven the others after Sivaraman's death.
-He adds that Dheena hates his character, not his body which Dheena is still carrying, and that he will continue to shadow Dheena until he has rid himself of the latter.
+He adds that Dheena hates his character, not his body, which Dheena is still carrying, and that he will continue to shadow Dheena until he has rid himself of the latter.
 He asks Dheena to consider what he would have done had he been in his shoes.
 Finally, he sings lines from the song "Manithan Enbavan Deivam Aagalam" ("A man can become God" – from the film Sumaithaangi).
 Later, Dheena is sent to another destination, with the news that Malli and their daughter will soon catch up with him.
-Over the phone, he makes a cryptic statement to Malli: "I don't know if what I've decided is right or wrong.
-I hope you'll understand".
+Over the phone, he cryptically tells Malli that he doesn't know if what he has decided is right or wrong and that he hopes she understands.

 In early 2021, Savithri leaves her house to visit the temple, despite opposition from a visiting relative (a reference to restrictions on Hindu widows).
 As she is praying at a spot in the temple complex, Dheena comes up to her and seeks forgiveness for his deed.
 Savithri implies that her husband and Dheena could have better handled all the events leading up to the murder, and that she has not spoken to her husband for several years due to an argument, and her own non-interference in the final confrontation makes her guilty as well.
 She concludes that she has no right to forgive or punish Dheena.